byexamples/byexample/docs/usage.md

  - GDB (the [GNU Debugger](https://www.gnu.org/software/gdb/download/)). [docs](languages/gdb.md)
  - C++ (using [cling](https://github.com/root-project/cling) - *experimental*). [docs](languages/cpp.md)

-The documentation of each one can be found in [docs/languages/](languages/).

 But don't get limited to those.

 You can extend ``byexample`` adding: